 As a school, we receive money from the Scottish Government in relation to the number of children who receive free school meals.
 This money is known as 'Pupil Equity Funding' (PEF) and this year we have been allocated £62,640.
-After consultation with staff, children and parents/carers when PEF was first allocated to schools, we decided to use this money to fund an additional 2 members of permanent staff, namely a part-time class teacher and a full-time support assistant.
+After consultation with staff, children and parents/carers, we have decided to use our PEF funding to employ an additional teacher 2 days a week, as well as to support interventions to develop children's literacy, numeracy and health and wellbeing across the school.